Office of Materials Management

 1. An inventory will be conducted annually during the month of June.

-2. The inventory will be supervised by the Director and/or Assistant Director.
+2. The inventory will be supervised by the Logistics Manager and/or Director.

-3. All inventory will be frozen at a pre-designated time and will remain frozen until released by the Director.
+3. All inventory will be frozen at a pre-designated time and will remain frozen until released by the Logistics Manager and/or Director.

 4. Designated teams acting independently of each other will conduct the inventory.
-Both teams will use the Inventory Count Form generated by the Materials Management System to record their count.
+Both teams will use the Inventory Count Form generated by the Logistics Management System to record their count.

-5. Counts will be compared against the Materials Management System by the Director and Assistant Director.
-If the two counts do not agree on a given item, then a recount of that item will be taken by the Warehouse Materials Supervisor.
+5. Counts will be compared against the Logistics Management System by the OLM Logistics Supervisor.
+If the two counts do not agree on a given item, then a recount of that item will be taken by the Warehouse Supervisor.

-6. Upon completion of the physical inventory, the Assistant Director will complete a Stock Value List.
-The Assistant Director will certify that the report is true and accurate and submit the reports to the University Director/Operations Manager for Materials Management.
+6. Upon completion of the physical inventory, the Logistics Manager and/or Director will complete a Stock Value List.
+The Logistics Manager will certify that the report is true and accurate and submit the reports to the

-7. The University Director/Operations Manager for Materials Management shall submit the report to Finance.
+7. The University Director for Logistics Management shall submit the report to Finance.